uniquelyparticular/shopify-oauth/README.md

 ## 🛠 Setup

-A [Shopify](https://shopify.com) account is needed for this to function.
+Both a [Shopify](https://shopify.com) _and_ [Firebase](https://firebase.google.com) account are needed for this to function.

-Start ngrok (change ngrok port below from 3000 if yarn dev deployed locally on different port above)
+Start ngrok (change ngrok port below from 3000 if going to run yarn dev on different port or if already in use)

 ```bash
 ngrok http 3000